 Since a margin account makes trades using borrowed money, margin accounts are riskier for both the broker and the trader.

 First, let’s consider the risk for the broker.
-Lending money always comes with risk since it’s still possible the borrower will not have the ability to repay the loan.
+Lending money always comes with risk since it’s still possible that the borrower will not have the ability to repay the loan.
 Therefore, brokers typically request more information from those opening a margin account than those opening a cash account.

 If you choose to open a margin account, brokers will likely ask for your income, net worth, and how much you have in liquid assets.
 Additionally, they may check your credit score.
 If the broker reviews this information and decides you’re too high risk, they may not allow you to use margin.